pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 Changing the Handedness property allows logic to be implemented that supports both left-handed and right-handed users.
 {{% /callout %}}

+When handedness is not supported, all calls will target the single controller.

 ## Elements in a Controller

 Despite variations among controllers, they share common elements.
 These include: